Edge Workflows

 Limitations

 The main limitation of edge workflows is a lack of functionality that is available within application workflows.
-For example, edge workflows cannot edit Losant resources or send messages through email or SMS (without using SendGrid or Twilio respectively).
+For example, edge workflows cannot edit Losant resources or send messages through email or SMS (without using the SendGrid, Mailgun, or Twilio Nodes).

 Also, changing or removing an edge workflow from a device requires the device to have an internet connection, which means that workflows deployed to edge devices could continue executing previously deployed versions until those devices establish a connection to the Losant platform.